Ex Bankrupts Insurance

 Bankruptcy is a common feature in Britain today and will probably increase in numbers as the current austerity policies take an even firmer grip.
 If you have been declared bankrupt, insurance cover for essential items such as your home, car or business may be a challenge to obtain as many insurers refuse to quote following bankruptcy.

-If you have become bankrupt and are looking for insurance cover, contact SIS today, we can help.
+If you have become bankrupt, or if you have IVAs, CCJs or poor credit history and are looking for insurance cover, contact SIS today, we can help.

 Please make your selection below to receive a quote.
 Alternatively, you can contact us directly by calling 0161 969 6040 or fill out our contact form and we will get back to you with a quote.